mickle228/nuxt3-app/README.md

 ### Additional Notes

--Ensure you have an active internet connection to fetch API data.
+- Ensure you have an active internet connection to fetch API data.

--If you encounter issues, please verify your Node.js and npm versions.
+- If you encounter issues, please verify your Node.js and npm versions.